The Sovereign SDK Book

 .
 And a StateVec<V>

-store an arbitrary length
+store an

-vector of type V
+arbitrary length vector of type V

-.
-All three types require their arguments to be serializable, since the values are stored in a merkle tree
+be serializable, since the values are stored in a merkle tree under the hood.

-All three abstractions support changing the underlying encoding scheme but default to Borsh
+All three abstractions support changing the underlying encoding scheme but

 if no alternative is specified.
-To
+To override the default,

-override the default, simply add an extra type parameter which implements the StateCodec
+simply add an extra type parameter which implements the StateCodec

-trait. (i.e you might write
+trait. (i.e

-StateValue<Da::BlockHeader, BcsCodec>
+you might write StateValue<Da::BlockHeader, BcsCodec>

 to use the Bcs

-serialization scheme for block headers, since your library
+serialization scheme for block headers, since your library for DA layer types

-for DA layer types might only support serde-compatible serializers).
+might only support serde-compatible serializers).

-All state values are accessed through the WorkingSet
+All state values are accessed through TxState

 .
-For example, you always write my_state_value.get(&mut working_set)
+For example, you always write

-fetch a value.
-It's also important to remember that modifying a value that you read from state doesn't have any effect unless
+remember that modifying a value that you read from state doesn't have any effect

-you call my_value.set(new, &mut working_set)
+unless you call my_value.set(new, &mut working_set)

 .